simplex-chat/simplex-chat/docs/guide/app-settings.md

 Here you can see and use console commands with the chat core.
 None of this information is sent over the network; this is an internal communication between different parts of the app.

-**Warning:** some of the commands can stop the app from functioning; only use them if you know what you are doing or were instructed by the team.
+**WARNING:** some of the console commands can stop the app from functioning; only use them if you know what you are doing or were instructed by the team.

-**Please note**: The log in console can contain what looks like errors.
-Unless you experience any issues in the app UI, these errors should not be considered as the app malfunction - they are likely to be normal and expected behavior.
+**Please note**: The chat console can contain what looks like errors.
+Unless you experience any issues in the app's UI, these "errors" should not be considered a sign of app malfunction - they are likely to be normal and expected behavior.

 ### Confirm database upgrades